-The DAC will collaborate with Council to ensure that there is a proactive, two-way conversation and advice about how to effectively implement the actions in the DAIP and address other access issues as they arise.
+The DAC will collaborate with Council to ensure that there is a proactive, two-way conversation about how to effectively implement the actions in the DAIP and other Council strategic plans and address other access issues as they arise.

 The DAC will also act as Council’s disability representatives in the community to seek broader views on access issues and develop proactive solutions to effectively address access issues as they arise.

 Objectives of the DAC

 - future policies, plans or services that may impact people with a disability

 - helping to promote positive images of people with a disability